Stanley Bruce: Prime Minister, 1923–1929

 Bruce moved quickly to secure a working majority for his government.
 He convinced Hughes' long time political ally George Pearce to join his ministry and shored up the support of the other former National Labor members of the Nationalist Party whom had walked out of the Labor Party with Hughes in 1916.
 He appointed William Watt as Speaker of the House, effectively removing one of his key opponents from the benches, a tactical manoeuvre that became common in Australian politics thereafter.
 But his most lasting political achievement was the negotiation of what became known as the Coalition – an arrangement of electoral and political co-operation between the Nationalists (and their successors) and the Country Party.
 Although differing greatly in character and background, the orderly and diplomatic Bruce forged a strong working relationship with the intelligent but irascible Country Party leader Page.
 Bruce had to pay a very high price for this relationship, however.
 As part of the Coalition agreement, the Country Party received five seats in a Cabinet of 11.
 Page also became Treasurer and ranked second in the Cabinet.
 The Nationalists also made major concessions on rural development and taxation policy – compromises that stirred some resentment among some members of Bruce's party.
 Page, who would serve as Treasurer and de facto Deputy Prime Minister throughout Bruce's tenure, would become a great admirer of Bruce, stating, "He was a leader who impressed his colleagues with his sincerity and his capacity, and earned their loyalty as the reward for his wisdom and integrity."

-Bruce took office on 9 February.
+Bruce took office on 9 February, leading a conservative administration that would govern Australia for the next six years.
 His appointment as prime minister marked an important turning point in Australian political history.
 He was the first prime minister who had not been involved in the movement for Federation, who had not been a member of a colonial or state parliament, and who had not been a member of the original 1901 federal parliament.
 He was, in addition, the first prime minister to head a cabinet consisting entirely of Australian-born ministers.
 Yet Bruce himself was frequently caricatured in public as "an Englishman who happened to have been born in Australia".
 He drove a Rolls-Royce, wore white spats, and was often seen as distant and lacking the common touch: characteristics that did little to personally endear him to the Australian public.